Top

 Loading..

 Figure 1.
 A. Random effects meta-analysis.
-This plot shows pooled effects, see the specific outcome analyses for individual outcomes, and the heterogeneity section for discussion.
+This plot shows pooled effects, see the specific outcome analyses for individual outcomes.
+Analysis validating pooled outcomes for COVID-19 can be found below.
 Effect extraction is pre-specified, using the most serious outcome reported.
 For details see the appendix.
 B. Timeline of results in nitric oxide studies.
 The marked dates indicate the time when efficacy was known with a statistically significant improvement of ≥10% from ≥3 studies for one or more specific outcome and pooled outcomes in RCTs.

 We analyze all significant controlled studies of nitric oxide for COVID-19.
 Search methods, inclusion criteria, effect extraction criteria (more serious outcomes have priority), all individual study data, PRISMA answers, and statistical methods are detailed in Appendix 1.
 We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, peer-reviewed studies, and Randomized Controlled Trials (RCTs).

-An In Vitro study supports the efficacy of nitric oxide Akaberi.
+2 In Vitro studies support the efficacy of nitric oxide26,27.

 Preclinical research is an important part of the development of treatments, however results may be very different in clinical trials.
 Preclinical results are not used in this paper.